 MM-131 is currently in preclinical development.

-MM-398 is a nanotherapeutic consisting of the chemotherapuetic irinotecan, encapsulated in a liposomal sphere.
-MM-398 is designed to rely on the natural blood flow of the tumor to direct the therapy directly to the site of the cancer and minimize exposure to non-target cells.
+MM-398 is a nanotherapeutic consisting of the chemotherapeutic irinotecan, encapsulated in a liposomal sphere.
+MM-398 is an investigational agent, designed to rely on the blood flow of the tumor to direct the therapy to the site of the cancer and minimize exposure to non-target cells.

 MM-302 is a HER2-targeted nanotherapeutic consisting of the chemotherapeutic doxorubicin, encapsulated in a liposomal sphere.
 Doxorubicin has been a standard therapy for the treatment of breast cancer for more than 30 years.